Free and low-income internet options

 Another option is to rely on free public Wi-Fi if you live near any stores, cafes, public parks or other establishments offering free internet.

 Additionally, don’t be afraid to ask providers about discounts.
-Many internet service providers offer discounts for military and veteran families and senior citizens.
+Many ISPs offer discounts for military and veteran families and senior citizens.

 Call our experts today to learn more about affordable internet options in your area.